Kootenai County Idaho Cities, Towns & Communities Guide (2026 Home Prices)

 Approximate median home price: $484,895

 Hauser is a smaller western Kootenai County community that appeals to buyers who want Idaho living with convenient access to Spokane Valley and Post Falls.
-It can be a very practical choice for commuters or anyone who wants to stay close to the Idaho-Washington corridor.
+It is often a practical choice for commuters or anyone who wants to stay near the Idaho-Washington corridor.

-For buyers who value location strategy as much as lifestyle, Hauser is worth a look.
-It offers a quieter environment than larger nearby cities while still keeping major services, commuting routes, and shopping within reach.
+For buyers who value strategic location as much as lifestyle, Hauser deserves a look.
+It offers a quieter setting than larger nearby cities while still keeping major routes, shopping, and services within reach.

 Huetter